ironsheep/P2-PCA9685-Servo-Driver/README.md

 # P2-PCA9685-Servo-Driver

 Parallax Propeller V2 Interface object for the I2C 16-chan Servo Driver with demo of 6-Axis arm control

 ![Project Maintenance][maintenance-shield]

 [![License][license-shield]](LICENSE)

 The goal of this project is to produce a P2 Obex object for control of 16-channels of PWM via I2C.

-(while the Servos can be controlled directly from the P2 this demonstrates an alternative fewer wires control of up to 16 servos for a couple of bucks more.)
+(while the Servos can be controlled directly from the P2, this demonstrates an alternative using fewer wires to control up to 16 servos for a couple of bucks more.)

 The demo for this project is some quick software I whipped up to control a 6-axis arm which I'm using to position a motion sensor while i'm developing the motion sensor driver logic.
-(This gives me highly repeatable positional testing of the sensor and is frankly quite fun.  *I dreamed of doing this back when I was testing an Apple Watch app which was detecting human falls.*)
+(This gives me highly repeatable positional testing of the sensor and is frankly quite fun.  *I dreamed of doing this back when I was testing an Apple Watch app that I was building to detect human falls.*)

 And as I started in on this I also decided to use JonnyMac's FlySky SBUS support to also control the arm...

-## Current status

-What's completed and what's not:
+**Latest Repo Updates**:

 ```
+20 Jul 2021 16:16
+- Moved to separate COG control of servo-slew for smooth arm movements
 06 Jul 2021 17:52
 - First working flysky positioning of arm so we can setup positions and get servo values
 28 Jun 2021